How to implement my horn and my speaker

 important : Put your woofer as close as possible to the horn to reduce vertical center to center distance, the ideal distance is below 66% of cross-over Lambda (Lambda : wavelength of a frequency) and keeping horn center at ears position height, generally at 94/96 cm sit-down.
 Otherwise you will have vertical lobs (seen in Xdir free software)

-If your woofer response is rising up in the box, and only in thi case, you can linearize him by adding a simple air core inductor in serie on “+” of the woofer, it will lower the H3 by reaction with the motor.
-It doesn’t work if the woofer have AIC (Active Impedance Control, from 18Sound) or already damped breakup.
+If your woofer response is rising up in the box (partially due to baffle step), and only in thi case, you can linearize him by adding a simple air core inductor in serie on “+” of the woofer, it will lower the H3 by reaction with the motor.
+It doesn’t work if the woofer have AIC (Active Impedance Control, from 18Sound).

 It’s one of the best tricks in the active filtering system and is explained here: Speaker Break-Up and associated distortion.
-The self is around 1.2/1.7 mH, then does a precise EQ at 60cm, as usual we can say.
+The self is around 1.2/1.7 mH, then does a precise EQ at 30/60cm with gated measurement.

 Be careful to not have reversed the phase (+ and -), you can check it by reverting on purpose, measuring and see that there is a cancellation at cross-over.